Minamiuonuma: Economy

 The economy of Minamiuonuma is based primarily on agriculture and seasonal tourism.

 Education

 Minamiuonuma has 17 public elementary schools and four public middle schools operated by the city government.
-There are four public high schools operated by the Niigata Prefectural Board of Education, and the prefecture also operate one special education school for the handicapped.
+There are four public high schools operated by the Niigata Prefectural Board of Education, and the prefecture also operates one special education school for the handicapped.
 The International University of Japan is based at Minamiuonuma.